JordanMarcelino/learn-go-microservices/README.md

-# 🚀 Go Microservices E-Commerce Platform
+# 🚀 Go Microservices Simple E-Commerce Platform

 Welcome to my journey of building a scalable microservices architecture using Golang!
 This project will implement core microservices patterns with modern technologies.